quintans/eventsourcing/README.md

 The event IDs are incremental (monotonic).
 Having monotonic IDs is very important so that we can replay the events in case of a failure or when replaying events to rebuild a projection.

-Since events IDs are monotonic, we can use them to implement basic projection idempotency.
-Basic projection idempotency for a specific aggregate can be implemented by just ignoring events that have lower order than the last one received.

-The same basic projection idempotency can be achieved with the aggregate version.

 * **So we cannot insert events in the event store with IDs out of order?**

   We can, as long as this out of order events happens in different aggregates.
   For the same aggregate, the events ID must be monotonic.
-The order only matter for the aggregate.
+The order only matter for the same aggregate.

 * **If events are inserted out of order how will they impact projections?**